speedsticko/project-starterkits/rails/tasks-checklist-and-cheatsheet.md

-Checklists for Common and Uncommon Rails Tasks
+Checklists and Cheatsheets for Common and Uncommon Rails Tasks
 ----------------------------------------------

 Start a rails project